dmikey/swim-client-js/README.md

 Invokes `callback` for every value in the downlinked list state.
 If provided, `thisArg` will be passed to each invocation of `callback` for use as its `this` value.

-`callback` is invoked with two arguments:
+`callback` is invoked with three arguments:
 - the current list value
-- index of the current list value
+- the index of the current list value
 - the `listDownlink` being traversed

 #### listDownlink.state